-The aim of the qualification is to provide a starting point for people wishing to gain a sound knowledge and skills base within the animal care sector which will allow progression to further learning or qualifications, or into employment opportunities.
+The aim of the qualification is to provide a starting point or an introduction, for people wishing to gain a sound knowledge and skills base within the animal care sector which will allow progression to further learning or qualifications, or into employment opportunities.
 If you are looking for an animal based course but have little experience, or perhaps you didn't gain the qualification grades you were hoping for, this could be the perfect course for you!

 This course is a practical based study programme which includes some classroom based theory learning, in addition to the further development of both English and Maths.
 You will have the opportunity to develop the necessary skills to assist with the care and health and well-being of a wide range of animals safely and with confidence, including domestic mammals, livestock and exotic mammals, reptiles, amphibians, invertebrates and fish.
 In addition to developing your practical skills and animal husbandry knowledge, this course aims to develop your confidence working with others and your study skills to prepare you for further study.
 The course will also include trips to businesses associated with the animal industry, as well as input from visiting speakers and current employers.

 Applicants are required to hold GCSE's in English (preferably Language) and Maths at Grade 2 (grade E/F on the old GCSE scale).